Master of Science in Education — Special Education Online

 • A professional resume

-• An educator's license in teaching (even if now expired)
+• An educator's license in teaching equivalent to a Wisconsin Tier II or higher license (even if now expired)

 • Verification of completion of a Wisconsin initial teaching program (for Wisconsin add-on licensure) - ask your enrollment specialist for assistance